 An object speaks of its surroundings; removed and disassociated it still holds with it the marks of its previous life, its own personal history.
 Alongside written fragments, mark-making occurs throughout, mirroring those of the objects.
 Together they act as a device to both obscure and reveal narrative information; combined, they form speculative web-like links between physical and mental spaces.
 Finished works are a result of culminated knowledge and a gathering of scraps from my surroundings.
 They are a way of processing recollections, creating non-linear timelines connecting spaces, objects and memories that collapse time and link together similarities or repetitions that seem to circulate and reoccur.

 Penelope Anstruther is a British born, multi-disciplinary artist living and working in Oakland, California.
-Pieces span the range of site-specific installation, drawing, printmaking, book arts, collage, photography and experimental video.
-No matter the medium, strong themes of fragility; simultaneous & opposing emotions; mental & physical landscape and the transience of memory and identity expressed through objects, and written fragments run throughout the work.
+Taking materials and visual cues derived directly from the immediate landscape pieces span the range of site-specific installation, printmaking, book arts, ceramics and experimental video.
+No matter the medium, strong themes of duality, identity, mental & physical landscape and the transience of memory expressed through objects, run throughout the work.
+Recently she has been deeply informed by her collaborative endeavors.
+In 2018 she formed Just Enough Collective, a ceramics based practice with fellow artist E. A. Betsy Kellas.
+She has also been continuously collaborating with her partner Drew Grasso of Modest Press and Sun Night Editions since 2017.

-Anstruther began her arts education in Florence Italy, spending a year studying Renaissance Art History, Drawing, Panting and Darkroom Photography.
-She then moved to London, England, competing her Foundation Year at City and Guilds of London Art School, achieving the award of Two Dimensional Student of The Year.
-Subsequently, Anstruther completed her BFA in Printmaking at the San Francisco Art Institute, CA, and as part of her degree spent a semester in Osaka, Japan, focusing on printmaking & book arts.
+Anstruther began her arts education at SACI, in Florence Italy, after which she completed her Foundation Year at City & Guilds of London Art School, achieving the award of Two Dimensional Student of The Year.
+Subsequently, Anstruther was awarded her BFA in Printmaking from the San Francisco Art Institute, CA, spending a semester in Osaka, Japan, focusing on monoprint & book arts.